medic/cht-gateway/README.md

 ## Building locally

+More details of how to setup and build the app [here](https://docs.communityhealthtoolkit.org/core/guides/android/development-setup/).
+The following are the most common tasks:

+### Build and install

 To build locally and install to an attached android device:

 	make

+### Tests

 To run unit tests and static analysis tools locally: